erromu/minibone/README.md

 ## Config

-Allows to handle configuration settings in memory and/or persist them into toml/yaml/json formats
+Handle configuration settings in memory and/or persist them into toml/yaml/json formats

 ```python